tradingstrategy-ai/tqdm-loggable/README.md

     fmt = f"%(filename)-20s:%(lineno)-4d %(asctime)s %(message)s"
     logging.basicConfig(level=logging.INFO, format=fmt, handlers=[logging.StreamHandler()])

-    # Set the log level to all tqdm-logging progress bars
+    # Set the log level to all tqdm-logging progress bars.
+    # Defaults to info - no need to set if you do not want to change the level
     tqdm_logging.set_level(logging.INFO)

     logger.info("This is an INFO test message using Python logging")